 |51 to 100 lbs||1||272 mcg||227 mg||Brown|

-Tri-Heart® Plus ivermectin/pyrantel chewable tablets are recommended for dogs weeks of age and older.
-For dogs over 100 lbs, use the appropriate of these tablets.
+Tri-Heart Plus ivermectin/pyrantel cewable tablets are recommended for dogs 6 weeks of age and older.
+For dogs over 100 lbs. use the appropriate combination of these tablets.

 Care should be taken that the dog consumes the complete dose, and treated animals should be observed for a few minutes after administration to ensure that part of the dose is not lost or rejected.
-If it is suspected that any of the doses have been lost, redosing is recommended.
+If it is suspected that any of the dose has been lost, redosing is recommended.

-Tri-Heart® Plus chewable tablets should be given at monthly intervals during the year when mosquitoes (vectors), potentially carrying infective heartworm larvae, are active.
+Tri-Heart Plus chewable tablets should be given at monthly intervals during the period of the year when mosquitoes (vectors), potentially carrying infective heartworm larvae, are active.
 The initial dose must be given within a month (30 days) after the dog's first exposure to mosquitoes.
-The final dose must be given within a month (30 days) after the dog's last exposure to mosquitoes.

-If the interval between doses exceeds a month (30 days), the efficacy of ivermectin can be reduced.
+If the interval between doses exceed a month (30 days), the efficacy of ivermectin can be reduced.
 Therefore, for optimal performance, the chewable tablet must be given once a month on or about the same day of the month.
-If treatment is delayed, whether by a few days or many, immediate treatment with Tri-Heart® Plus chewable tablets and resumption of the recommended dosing regimen minimizes the opportunity for the development of adult heartworms.
+If treatment is delayed, whether by a few days or many immediate treatment with Tri-Heart Plus chewable tablets and resumption of the recommended dosing regimen minimizes the opportunity for the development of adult heartworms.

-Monthly treatment with Tri-Heart® Plus chewable tablets also provides effective treatment and control of ascarids (T. canis, T. leonina) and hookworms (A. caninum, U. stenocephala, A. braxiliense).
+Monthly treatment with Tri-Heart Plus Chewable tablets also provides effective treatment and control of ascarids (T. canis, T. leonina) and hookworms (A. caninum, U. stenocephala, A. braziliense).
 Clients should be advised of measures to be taken to prevent reinfection with intestinal parasites.